tomlukewarden/Client-Portal/README.md

 This project involves developing a client portal for Culley & McAlpine Solicitors, alongside making edits to their WordPress site.
 A staged version of the site is currently in progress and will be linked here upon completion.

+I recognised that there is a market for an online portal for clients to access information on their case and book appointments online.
+I offered this solution to future-proof their web presence, hoping to make the inevitible switch to paperless that a lot of firms have already started.

 ## Technology Stack

 The following technologies will be utilized in the development of this web application: